 Gold Medal’s “Extraordinary Chocolate Chip Cookies” recipe is one of my favorites.
-The original recipe is here, but I’ve also included my revised version below.
+The original recipe is here, but I’ve included my revised version below.

 As for batch size, this recipe makes 72 small cookies or about 55 medium size.
 If you don’t need that many cookies, the recipe halves quite nicely.